agentio/serviceinfrastructure/content/docs/endpoints/next17-2.md

 SEP EBRAHIMZADEH: Exactly.
 So let's go ahead and test this one out and sure enough, the same thing.
 If I don't give it any credentials, the call fails with an HTTP 401.
 If I give it this service account credentials file, it will create a signed_JWT, get an ID token, and call the API with that ID token.
 So that's pretty cool, but it shows the advantage and disadvantage of running your client side on the Compute Engine, or App Engine, or basically the other compute platform that we have on GCP.
 So, we can go back to the endpoints dashboard, and see the same graphs, and see the APIs running side by side.

 This is the endpoints API with authentication and I've been generating some traffic against it.
 So this one will also have metrics and it also shows the 400 requests that were rejected because they didn't have authentication.
 So with that, let's go back to the slides, please.
 So what did we just look at?
 First, we looked at some sample Node.js code, and the code might have easily been written in a different language or a different framework.
-We showed that it implemented a rest API and we showed how easy it was to write an open API specification that describes the methods, requests, responses, and documentation for that API.
+We showed that it implemented a rest API and we showed how easy it was to write an OpenAPI Specification that describes the methods, requests, responses, and documentation for that API.

 And that if you have the open API spec, you basically have an endpoints API, and you can get metrics, logs, and authentication out of Endpoints for that.
 And of course, we saw that the calls we made before we added authentication succeeded.
 Once we added authentication, the unauthenticated calls with curl, or with the clients written in Python, failed.